 Our vision for Glasgow Film is an inclusive, collaborative space where audiences and communities can nurture their passion for cinema and film and be empowered through participation in our programmes.
 Everyone is welcome and everyone is included.
 This is ‘Cinema For All’.

 Our mission is to provide 'Cinema For All'.
 We exist to celebrate the magic of film and nurture excellent independent cinema from across the globe.
-To do this we provide high-quality programmes of curated screenings, festivals, events and industry opportunities; we empower our communities to participate through education and outreach initiatives; and we develop sector leading equalities initiatives to ensure cinema is accessible, safe and welcoming for the widest possible audience.
+To do this we provide high-quality programmes of curated screenings, festivals, events and industry opportunities; we empower our communities to participate through education and outreach initiatives; and we develop sector-leading equalities initiatives to ensure cinema is accessible, safe and welcoming for the widest possible audience.

 Our values are: